MaG21/linux-http-proxy/README.md

 ## NOTE
-This repository uses git submodules to handle dependencies internally, if one were to clone this repository over HTTPS, he or she would have to do something similar to the following:
+This repository uses git submodules to handle dependencies internally, if one were to clone this repository over HTTPS, he or she would have to do as follows

 	$ git clone https://github.com/MaG21/linux-http-proxy.git
 	$ cd lib/http-parser